Objective

 - As a bespoke solution, we were able to apply logic at the receipt of the web hook call.
 Alternatively, the web service could simply pass through the payload to the downstream system for processing.

-- All of this meant that it was possible for the client to expand on their existing integration and add additional functionality, as required.
+- All of this meant that it was possible for the client to expand on their existing integration.
+They could also add additional functionality.

 - The Web Hook Listener is adaptable, allowing integrations to new software products to be added as required.

-If you’d like to learn more about this project or talk to us, click here to contact us.
+If you’d like to learn more about this project or talk to us, click here for our contact details.

 You must be logged in to post a comment.